top of page

 Best hikes in the Rif Mountains, Morocco

-A hiking trail in the Rif Mountains of Chefchaouen, Morocco
+The blue-hued city of Chefchaouen serves as a gateway for hiking in the Rif Mountains of Morocco

 5 of the best hikes in the Rif Mountains